 Xero shoes barefoot inspired sports sandals – Z trek ($65) comfortable, lightweight, easily accessible on the trails and on the road, feet feel free.

 Xero Shoes TerraFlex Trail Running Hiking Shoe ($104) extra support with seamless design, mesh on top and an overlay of synthetic material gives runners trail stability and that freeform feel.

 In footwear as in life, you’ve got plenty of options.
-Colors, sizing, versatility, and durability all factor into each and every purchase.
-Whether you’re an ultramarathoner, avid runner, or exercise conscious traveler – there are shoes out there that fit your feet and your budget.
+Colors, sizing, versatility, compressibility, and durability all factor into choosing the best exercise shoe for your travels.
+Whether you’re an ultramarathoner, avid runner, or exercise conscious traveler, there are packable, travel-ready sneakers out there that fit your feet and your budget.